Regional Australia Bank offers our members an internal complaint and dispute resolution procedure that is:

 - free of charge.

 This page explains the internal complaint and dispute resolution procedure at Regional Australia Bank.
-The procedure is also available to download as a PDF.

 Let’s talk about it:

 The simplest way of solving a problem is to talk to someone about it.
 If you are unhappy regarding any of Regional Australia Bank’s products or services, we would like to hear about it.
 Our staff are trained to efficiently and courteously deal with all types of problems.
 Please do not hesitate to contact us if you are not completely happy with any aspect of your dealings with Regional Australia Bank.

 - In Person: Call into your nearest branch and talk to a staff member

 - Telephone: Speak to a Service Support Team Member on 132 067

 - Email: [email protected]

 - Mail: PO Box U631 Armidale NSW 2351